hanjingo/doc/SYSTEM_DESIGN/proxy.md

-## Forward Proxy And Reverse Proxy
+## Types of Proxies

 ![forward_vs_reverse_proxy](res/forward_vs_reverse_proxy.png)

+- Forward Proxy

-- Forward Proxy: Acts on behalf of the client to enhance privacy and control access.
+  Acts on behalf of the client to enhance privacy and control access.

+- Reverse Proxy

-- Reverse Proxy: Acts on behalf of the server to optimize performance and security.
+  Acts on behalf of the server to optimize performance and security.

 ### Forward Proxy

+A server that serves as an intermediary between your computer or other device and the internet is known as a forward proxy.
+Your request passes through the forward proxy before reaching the website when you attempt to view it.
+On your behalf, the proxy then submits the request to the website, receives the response, and sends it back to you.

 Usage of Forward Proxy: